Estimation in the partially observed stochastic Morris-Lecar neuronal model with particle filter and stochastic approximation methods: Stochastic Morris--Lecar model

 It corresponds to a pseudo-likelihood for the exact diffusion.
 The multiple integrals of equation (\ref{eq:likelihood_Euler}) are difficult to handle and it is not possible to maximize the pseudo-likelihood directly.

 A solution is to consider the statistical model as an incomplete data model.
 The observable vector $\Vton$ is then part of a so-called complete vector $(\Vton, \Wton)$, where $\Wton$ has to be imputed.
-To maximize the likelihood of the complete data vector $(\Vton, \Wton)$, we propose to use a stochastic version of the EM algorithm, namely the SAEM algorithm \citep{delyon99}.
-Simulation under the smoothing distribution $\pDelta (\Wton\;|\Vton; \theta)$ is likely to be difficult, and direct simulation of the non-observed data $(\Wton)$ is not possible.
-A SMC algorithm, also known as Particle Filtering, provides a way to approximate this distribution \citep{doucet01}.
-We have adapted this algorithm to handle a coupled two-dimensional SDE, i.e. the unobserved coordinate is non-autonomous and non-Markovian.
+To maximize the likelihood of the complete data vector $(\Vton, \Wton)$, we propose to use a stochastic version of the EM algorithm, namely, the SAEM algorithm [\citet{delyon99}].
+Simulation under the smoothing distribution $\pDelta(\Wton|\Vton; \theta)$ is likely to be difficult, and direct simulation of the nonobserved data $(\Wton)$ is not possible.
+A SMC algorithm, also known as Particle Filtering, provides a way to approximate this distribution [\citet{doucet01}].
+We have adapted this algorithm to handle a coupled two-dimensional SDE, that is, the unobserved coordinate is nonautonomous and non-Markovian.
 Then, we combine the SAEM algorithm with the SMC algorithm, where the unobserved data are filtered at each iteration step, to estimate the parameters of model (\ref{eq:discretize_ML_2}).
-Details on the filtering are given in Section \ref{sec:filtering}, and the SAEM algorithm is presented in Section \ref{sec:SAEM}.
-To prove the convergence of this new SAEM-SMC algorithm, a non-asymptotic deviation inequality is required for the SMC algorithm.
-Then we derive the convergence of the SAEM-SMC algorithm to a maximum of the likelihood.
+Details on the filtering are given in Section~\ref{sec:filtering}, and the SAEM algorithm is presented in Section~\ref{sec:SAEM}.
+To prove the convergence of this new SAEM--SMC algorithm, a nonasymptotic deviation inequality is required for the SMC algorithm.
+Then we derive the convergence of the SAEM--SMC algorithm to a maximum of the likelihood.